11 Foods To Increase Your HDL (Good Cholesterol) Levels

 7. Beans And Legumes

 Lentils, black-eyed peas, black beans, and kidney beans are loaded with fiber and folate.
-While fiber helps in absorption of good cholesterol, folate reduces the risk of cardiovascular diseases.
+While fiber helps in the absorption of good cholesterol, folate reduces the risk of cardiovascular diseases.
 Lentils can be best consumed as soups, and beans as a side dish.

 8. Fruits Rich In Fiber